hashgraph/hedera-mirror-node/docs/operations.md

 - `hedera-mirror-rest/api/v1/openapi.yml`

-Where `v1` corresponds to the Mirror Node REST API version and `openapi` is the default fileName value as controlled by `hedera.mirror.rest.openapi.specFileName`.
+Where `v1` corresponds to the Mirror Node REST API version and `openapi` is the default filename value as controlled by `hedera.mirror.rest.openapi.specFileName`.

 - `hedera-mirror-rest/api/v1/openapi.yml` - API v1 openapi spec